PEOPLE-ER/k-NN/ReadMe.md

 ## Demonstration Area

 The area used for the demonstration of this tool is in Northern Finland.
-A Sentinel-2 scene is provided in order to test the tool (tile ID 35WMP).
+A subset of a Sentinel-2 scene is provided in order to test the tool (tile ID 35WMP).

 ## Acknowledgements